 The answer will depend on the type of your project, but Stucco Contractors, Masons, Carpenters, and Tile Setters are capable of handling the installation.
 We have also seen Landscapers, Plumbers, Electricians and Painters do the same.
 Please do your research before you decide.

 We carry very large selection of manufactured Real Thin Brick veneers, but in order to provide even larger brick color and texture selection, we offer Brick Cutting Service.

-Remember; not all brick types can be manufactorerd in Thin Brick version.
+Note: not all brick types can be manufactured in Thin Brick version.

 Brick It"s ability to cut full brick to thin veneer greatly expands library of colors and textures for our customers.
 In addition, it allows us to satisfy orders in times when Thin Brick becomes temporarily unavailable, or when different Brick thicknesses are required, or matching new Thin Brick Veneer to an existing structure.